 The Medisave contribution rate for self-employed persons is as follows.

-Every year during tax season, after filing your taxes, IRAS will send you a Notice of Computation indicating the amount of Medisave contributions you need to make, calculated based on your income and age.
+In any case, every year during tax season, after filing your taxes, IRAS will send you a Notice of Computation indicating the amount of MediSave contributions you need to make, calculated based on your income and age.